Reparo: Loss-Resilient Generative Codec for Video Conferencing: Evaluation

 \subsection{Performance on Lossy Networks}

-\textbf{Visual Quality.} We first compare the visual quality of video displayed using VP9+Tambur and \name~by evaluating the PSNR under different loss levels.
+\textbf{Visual Quality.} \red{We first compare the visual quality of video displayed using baselines and \namereparo~by evaluating the PSNR, SSIM, and LPIPS under different loss levels.
 We also vary the target bitrate to evaluate the performance of our method and baseline under different bitrate constraints.
-We measure the median PSNR, 10\textsuperscript{th} percentile PSNR, and the average PSNR over frames with the worst 10\% PSNR.
-All metrics are aggregated across all frames present in our evaluation corpus.
-The median represents the ``normal'' quality of the displayed video, which occurs during ``good'' states of the GE loss channel.
-The 10\textsuperscript{th} percentile and worst 10\% represent the ``tail'' quality of the displayed video, which is affected by ``bad'' states of the GE loss channel.
+We measure the average performance over all frames and the worst 10\% frames, representing the overall video conferencing quality and the quality under poor network conditions.
+All metrics are aggregated across all frames in our evaluation corpus.}

-As shown in \Fig{fig1}, \name achieves higher PSNR with smaller bitrates under all settings.
-Specifically, under a similar bitrate ($\sim$\SI{320}{Kbps}), \name improves the 10\textsuperscript{th} percentile PSNR by \SI{3.1}{dB}, \SI{9.8}{dB}, and \SI{17.9}{dB} under low, medium, and high loss levels, respectively.
-The low 10\textsuperscript{th} percentile PSNR for VP9+Tambur is caused by freezes of displayed video: during a freeze, the video is stuck at the last rendered frame.
-In contrast, \name maintains a high and stable PSNR even under high loss levels, thanks to two key design elements.
-First, \name does not have any temporal dependency at the neural codec level.
+As shown in \Fig{fig1}, \namereparo achieves better performance with smaller bitrates for all metrics and under all conditions.
+The poor performance of baselines is caused by freezes of displayed video: during a freeze, the video is stuck at the last rendered frame.
+In contrast, \namereparo maintains a high and stable performance even under high loss levels, thanks to two key design elements.
+First, \namereparo does not have any temporal dependency at the neural codec level.
 Encoding into and decoding from tokens occur on a frame-by-frame basis without any dependency on a previous frame.
-Thus, even if a frame's tokens are mostly lost, it could have a lower PSNR but will not affect subsequent frames whose tokens are received.
-Second, the loss recovery module uses a deep generative network that leverages domain knowledge of human face images to generate lost tokens.
+Thus, even if a frame's tokens are mostly lost, it could have a lower performance but will not affect subsequent frames whose tokens are received.
+Second, the loss recovery module uses a deep generative network that leverages domain knowledge of human faces to generate lost tokens.
 It will only fail to generate accurately if a very large portion of tokens is lost across packets over multiple frames, which is highly unlikely.